 The best way to say goodbye to a narcissist is to ignore all their attacks in this phase.
-It’s unpleasant, horrible and rude – we know, but this is just their tactic to intimidate you.
+It’s unpleasant, horrible and rude – I know, but this is just their tactic to intimidate you.

 In this phase, their contempt will be apparent to see.

 Emotional healing time

 It’s time to heal your wounds, find your inner peace, relax, and treat your experience as a valuable life lesson.
 Try to learn as much as you can from this bad experience and move on.
 Work on raising your self-esteem along the way to stop the narcissists keep coming back to you.

 Give yourself the answers to these questions:

 What are the characteristics of the narcissistic persons you were close to?

 What can you expect from that type of persons?

 How to recognize them quickly?

 Also, think about yourself and the role you had in this type of relationship.
 Perhaps you are a sensitive person, an empath, and they were acting like victims.